 John died from ‘a complicated disease’ on 20 Jan 1841.
 His death record is for the Brighton district but it is likely that he was further north, and possibly at his home when he died due to rural areas not having available registrars.

 Hannah (75?) died on 25 Jan 1863 of natural causes.
-She was buried at the Old Beach Methodist Church Cemetery (located at 37 Briggs Road, Gagebrook).
+She was buried at the Old Beach Methodist Church Cemetery (located on Briggs Road, Gagebrook.
+On the northern side of the Church. *Note that this is now a private residence).
 George went on to live to 91 years old and he died on the 06 Dec 1880.
 George was buried at the Methodist Church Cemetery with his late wife.

 TO BE ADDED